trust0-project/RIDB/packages/ridb/docs/type-aliases/DBOptions.md

 > `optional` **plugins**: *typeof* `BasePlugin`[]

+Optional plugins to extend database functionality

 ### schemas

 > **schemas**: `T`

+Schema definitions for all collections in the database

 ### worker?

 > `optional` **worker**: `boolean`

+Whether to use a SharedWorker for database operations

 ## Type Parameters

 ### T

 `T` *extends* `SchemaTypeRecord` = `SchemaTypeRecord`

+The schema type record defining the database structure